Jhulan Goswami: Career

-She has 40 Test wickets in her name in 10 matches.
-Overall she has 271 international wickets in 223 games and has scored 1593 runs with three 50s.
-She is the highest wicket taker in WODIs going past Australian Cathryn Fitzpatrick record of 180 wickets.
-She achieved the feat during the Women’s Quadrangular Series in South Africa.
+She has 44 Test wickets to her name in 12 matches.
+Overall she has 355 international wickets in 284 games and has scored 1922 runs with three half centuries.
+She is the highest wicket taker in WODIs going past Australian Cathryn Fitzpatrick's record of 180 wickets.
+She achieved the feat during the Women's Quadrangular Series in South Africa.
 On 7 February 2018 Jhulan became the first woman cricketer to reach 200 wickets in one day cricket.
-She has 200 wickets in 166 matches at an average of 21.76 with two 5 wickets and 4 four wickets hauls.
-In ODIs she has 995 runs in 166 matches.
-In 2011 where India failed to win, she took 6 for 31 against New Zealand.
+She has 255 wickets in 200 matches at an average of 22.04 with two 5 wicket hauls and 4 four wicket hauls.
+In ODIs she has 1226 runs in 204 matches.
+In 2011, where India failed to win against New Zealand, she took her career-best 6/31.

 In May 2017, Goswami became the leading wicket-taker in ODIs when she took her 181st wicket against South Africa at PUK Oval, Potchefstroom, surpassing Australia's Cathryn Fitzpatrick.

-Goswami was part of the Indian team to reach the final of the 2017 Women's Cricket World Cup where the team lost to England by nine runs.
+Goswami was part of the Indian team that reached the final of the 2017 Women's Cricket World Cup where they lost to England by nine runs.

-Jhulan Goswami said on 19 September 2017 that a biopic on her is in the making with the working title Chakdaha Express.
-The biopic will be directed by Sushanta Das, it will trace Goswami's journey from the Vivekananda Park nets in Kolkata to the Lord's cricket ground in London, where India lost the World Cup final against England in July.
+On 19 September 2017, Jhulan Goswami said that a biopic on her is in the making with the working title Chakdaha Express.
+The biopic will be directed by Sushanta Das and will trace Goswami's journey from the Vivekananda Park nets in Kolkata to the Lord's cricket ground in London, where India lost the World Cup final against England in July.

-In February 2018, she became the first bowler to take 200 wickets in WODIs.
 In April 2018, an Indian postage stamp was issued in her honour.
 In March 2022, in the 2022 Women's Cricket World Cup, Goswami became the first bowler to take 250 wickets in WODI cricket.